Disulfiram is a medication used to help people maintain sobriety. Learn about the role Disulfiram in recovery and aftercare programs.

 Disulfiram Side Effects

 While there are many benefits to the use of disulfiram for treating alcoholism, this medication may cause adverse and unwanted side effects in some patients.
-Be sure to talk with your treatment specialist about your medical history, as well as any medications you are currently taking.
+Be sure to talk with your treatment provider about your medical history, as well as any medications you are currently taking.
 In some cases, prescription and over-the-counter drugs can have a negative interaction when taken with disulfiram.

 Minor side effects of disulfiram do not pose a medical threat and typically subside within a few days.
 These effects may include: